ignavinuales/hatespeech_nlp/README.md

     ├── requirements.txt        # requirements file with all libraries/modules used for building the project
     ├── tokenizer.pickle        # pickle file that stores the tockenizer object used when training the model ├── webapp.py               # python module for running the front-end.
-Built on Streamlit framework └── README.md
+Built on Streamlit framework ├── requirements.py         # Requirements only for the Docker image └── README.md

 ## Motivation